 A job specification is a list of required skills, qualifications, experience, and traits.
 A job spec is crucial and helps to ensure applications are from qualified candidates.

-The purpose of job descriptions is to define the duties and responsibilities of the role.
+The purpose of sample job descriptions is to define the duties and responsibilities of the role.
 A job specification states the abilities and knowledge an employee needs to complete those duties and responsibilities.

 We discuss everything that should be included in a job spec in our article What To Include In A Job Specification.